larrybird805/ZoHo/README.md

 # ZoHo
 All things ZoHo.
-See functions folder for code as of July 18, 2024 This is currently all code pulled from the contractors.
-When we go over and rewrite everything can we PLEASE use standard naming convention.
+See the functions folder for code as of July 18, 2024.
+This is currently all code pulled from the contractors.
+Please use the standard naming convention when we go over and rewrite everything.
 Camel case preferred.

-## Flows
 Webhooks are all ${webhookTrigger.payload} and most of these Flows follow the format:
 > Webhook -> Function (on error)-> Send Email

+## Flows
 1) Course feex section schedule create, update, or delete
 > Webbook > managecoursefees()